danielballan/jupyterhub-share-link/README.md

     python -m jupyterhub_share_link.generate_keys
     ```

-4. Start JupyterHub using an example configuration provided in this repo.
+4. Install the labextension into the user environment.

     ```
-    jupyterhub -f example_config_dockerspawner.py
+    # Disable the default share-file extension and register our custom one.
+    jupyter labextension disable @jupyterlab/filebrowser-extension:share-file
+    jupyter labextension install jupyterhub-share-link-labextension
     ```

-5. Log in with any username and password---for example, ``alice``.
-   (The ``DummyAuthenticator`` is used by this demo configuration.)
+5. Start JupyterHub using an example configuration provided in this repo.
+(In
+   order to be able to log in as multiple users, you will likely need to run
+   this as root.)

+    ```
+    jupyterhub -f example_config_no_containers.py
+    ```

-6. Spawn a server using the default image,
+6. Log in as a system user and start the user's server.
-   ``danielballan/base-notebook-with-image-spec-extension``.

 7. Create and save a notebook ``Untitled.ipynb`` to share.